 See art outdoors

-We discovered a very cool sculpture garden (Skulpturenpark) in the northern part of the city (easily accessible by public transportation).
+We discovered a very cool sculpture garden (Skulpturenpark) in the northern part of Cologne (easily accessible by public transportation).
 It’s also close to the Rhine, so a walk down the river is easy and nice after a visit.

 Go to a museum

-We didn’t stop at one during this last visit, but have previously visited the Ludwig, the Römisch-Germanisches Museum, the city museum, and Kolumba and they’re all super.
+We didn’t visit a museum in Cologne one during this last visit, but have previously visited the Ludwig, the Römisch-Germanisches Museum, the city museum, and Kolumba and they’re all super.

 Eats and Drinks

-- The only thing to drink in Köln is Kölsch.
+- The only thing to drink in Cologne is Kölsch.
 Except when its Christmastime and then Glühwein is acceptable too.

 - We also made more German fare, such as onion and wurst soup.